bombsimon/wsl/README.md

 ## Checks and configuration

 Each check can be disabled or enabled individually to the point where no checks can be run.
 The idea with this is to attract more users.
+Some checks have configuration that affect how they work but most of them can only be turned on or off.

 ### Checks